CodeCompasss/code_campus_userguide/docs/Development/tooling/postman.md

 *   **Authentication Testing:** Experimenting with various security schemes—such as API Keys, Basic Auth, or OAuth 2.0—to understand how secure communication is established.
 *   **Collection Management:** Organizing related requests into "Collections," creating a structured reference for a project's entire API surface area.
 *   **Environment Variables:** Defining "Global" or "Environment" variables (like `baseUrl`) to easily switch between local development and hosted staging servers.

-### Professional Insight (Top 1% Knowledge)

-The "Top 1%" of engineers don't just use Postman as a manual tester; they use it as an **automated quality assurance tool**.
-A professional habit is to write "Tests" in JavaScript directly within the Postman interface.
-These tests automatically verify that a response contains the correct data structure and performance metrics every time a request is sent.

-Another high-level practice is using **Pre-request Scripts**.
-Senior engineers use these to dynamically generate data—like timestamps, cryptographic signatures, or temporary tokens—required for a valid API call.
-This eliminates the need for manual data entry and ensures that testing remains efficient and repeatable.

-Finally, a senior developer leverages **Postman Collections as Documentation**.
-Instead of writing a separate PDF, they share a curated Postman collection that includes examples of successful and unsuccessful requests.
-This "living documentation" can be imported by other team members, allowing them to start interacting with the API immediately.
-Adopting a Postman-first workflow ensures that API design is deliberate, documented, and rigorously tested from the first endpoint.